-I produce, edit and design news videos and documentaries, specialising in visual investigation.
+I produce, edit and design news videos and documentaries, specialising in visual investigations.

-My first contact with video was through breakdance, in 2003.
-From my teenage years and throughout my twenties, I have been intimately involved in this movement, as an average dancer, and mainly as a videographer.
-Unexpectedly, this teenager's passion took me to more than 35 countries, from Korea, to Brazil, China, Nigeria… I made videos with some of the best dancers in the world, and also with hidden talents in places like El Salvador, Qatar or Sudan.
+My first contact with video was through breakdance in 2003.
+From my teenage years and throughout my twenties, I have been intimately involved in this movement, as a second-rate dancer, but mainly as a videographer.
+Unexpectedly, this teenager's passion took me to 35 countries, from Korea, to Brazil, Nigeria… I made videos with some of the best dancers in the world, and also with hidden talents in places like El Salvador, Qatar, or Sudan.

-In 2016, I decided to take a light turn toward journalism.
-Soon I had the chance to join the video team of Le Monde, where I worked 2.5 years as a lead motion designer.
-Beside motion graphics production, I also edited news explainers, designed a new visual identity, and produced a couple of stories.
+In 2016, I took a light turn toward journalism.
+Soon I had the opportunity to join the video team of Le Monde, where I worked three years as lead motion designer.
+Beside graphics production, I also edited news explainers, designed a new visual identity, and produced a couple of stories.

 In 2019, I co-produced the documentary web series «Dans ton tel» for France.tv and Arte.